 The adaptive modulation and coding scheme estimates the Signal-to-Interference-plus-Noise-Ratio (SINR) at the receiver and maps this to a selected and fed back MCS (Modulation and Coding Scheme) based on a 10% BLER (BLock Error Rate) target and link-level results available from [XX].
 To adequately compensate for feedback/measurement delay-induced errors in deriving the optimal transmission parameters, a dynamically tuned UE-specific outer-loop link adaptation scheme is applied.

-A QoS-oriented packet scheduler governs UL and DL transmissions, given the resources configured by the applied , characterised by xx:yy , as visualised in 8 The scheduler applies head of line packet dropping in the transmit buffers at the BS and UE in case the packet’s corresponding VR frame is determined not to meet the aforementioned latency budget DRAN.
+A QoS-oriented packet scheduler governs UL and DL transmissions, given the resources configured by the applied TDD duplexing scheme, characterised by a xx-slot frame size and a xx:yy UL/DL split, as visualised in Figure 8.
+The scheduler applies head of line packet dropping in the transmit buffers at the BS and UE in case the packet’s corresponding VR frame is determined not to meet the aforementioned latency budget DRAN.